Management Consultant Job Description

 Types of Management Consultants

-Management consultants perform various specialized functions, including core strategy development, operational optimization, risk advisory, technology deployment, and human capital advisory.
+Management consultants perform various specialized functions, including core strategy development, operational optimization, risk advisory services, technology deployment, and human capital advisory.

 |Strategy||Strategy consultants provide clients with guidance in various spheres of business, including corporate strategy, business transformation, and digital and innovation capabilities|